calebsargent/GoProcDump/README.md

 # GoProcDump
 Golng version of SharpDump that can be used to extract LSASS or any other proces.
-Uses the WIN32 API and provides token elevation prior to creating dump of high intergrity processes.
+Uses the WIN32 API via MiniDumpWriteDump and provides token elevation prior to creating dump of high intergrity processes.

 # Usage
 ```